-Point Park University's 36-credit master's degree in special education program leading to Pennsylvania certification is designed for educators who want to increase their marketability and prepare more fully to meet the challenges of today’s inclusive schools.
+Point Park University's 36-credit master's degree in special education program leading to Pennsylvania certification is designed for educators who want to increase their marketability and prepare more fully to meet the challenges and needs of today’s inclusive schools.

 Special Education Graduate Course Offerings

 Some of the courses in the M.Ed. special education graduate program includes:

 - Autism Spectrum Disorders

 - Instructional/Assistive Technology and Universal Design

 Courses are taught by faculty who have extensive backgrounds in the field of special education as well as years of real-world experience as teachers, principals, superintendents and other education administrators.

 Students are eligible for Point Park’s tuition discount being offered for all certificate and master's degree education programs.
 This tuition discount is approximately 47 percent below the standard rate for master's degree programs.

 New and returning education certificate and master's degree students will receive this lower tuition rate as follows: